centrifugal/helm-charts/charts/centrifugo/README.md

         property: apiKey
 ```

-Then reference the created secret in your values:
+Then reference each secret individually in your values:

 ```yaml
 envSecret: